-We know that the cause of this violent world is violent people, that’s evident, but everyone, including yourself thinks that those other people are the exception to the rule, don’t you?
-Be honest, do you ever get annoyed, cross, frustrated, irritated or angry with someone or the world at times?
+We know that the cause of this violent world is violent people, that’s evident, but everyone, including yourself thinks that it’s those other people that are violent not you.
+Isn’t that right?.
+But be honest, don’t you sometimes get annoyed, cross, frustrated, irritated or angry with someone or the world at times?
 Of course you do.
 We all do.

-All of that aggravation that unconsciously churns away within us when we are upset is violence in action.
-These negative feelings are sneakily hidden behind the facade of a loving, gentle human being that you show to the world… and most times you are… but when something goes wrong, something unexpected or upsetting – what happens?
+All of that aggravation that churns away within us when we are upset is violence in action.
+These negative emotions are sneakily hidden behind the facade of a loving, gentle human being that you show to the world and most times you are, but when something goes wrong, something unexpected or upsetting what happens?

 Only by honestly facing the fact that we are just as violent as those ‘other bad people’ can we find the cure for man’s violent nature.
 Only by becoming consciously aware that all of us are wrong can we create the opportunity to make all of us, and the world we live in right.